 An additional limitation of GREENGUARD certification is that if you are interested in finding the safest and most sustainable furniture possible, there are more dynamics you’ll want to consider.
 This includes whether the materials used are recycled and/or recyclable, how eco-friendly they are, how far a piece will have to travel to reach your home, and how fairly the artisans who made the piece were treated.
 Quite often, manufacturers who care enough to seek the GREENGUARD certification also care about other elements of the product's sustainability and will be happy to share.
 It’s definitely always worth reaching out to learn more.

 10 ways to improve indoor air quality

 Improving indoor air quality is important for creating a healthy living environment.
-Limiting indoor air pollutants by looking for the GREENGUARD logo is a great first step.
+Limiting indoor air pollutants by looking for GREENGUARD certified furniture manufacturersis a great first step.
 Here are some others to consider:

 1. Air things out.
 Proper ventilation can help remove indoor air pollutants.
 Open windows and doors when weather conditions permit, and use exhaust fans in kitchens and bathrooms to expel pollutants.
 Consider installing a whole-house ventilation system if possible.

 2. Use air purifiers.
 Air cleaners can help remove pollutants from indoor air.
 Look for high-efficiency particulate air (HEPA) filters that can capture things like dust, pollen, and pet dander.
 Consider placing air purifiers in the rooms you use the most or areas where you are the most concerned. (the bedroom of a child with allergies, for example)